Azure/azure-iot-sdk-node/digitaltwins/service/readme.md

  Features

 * Get the twin of an existing device
-* Get a single component of an existing device digital twin
+* Get a single interfaceInstance of an existing device digital twin
 * Get a model from the Model Repository
 * Update digital twin of an existing device
 * Update a single property of an existing digital twin